Today's Articles

 *Harold Dow was born on this date in 1947.
 He was a Black television news journalist.

 He was also a news anchor for WPAT Radio in Paterson, New Jersey.
 Dow joined CBS News in 1972, first as a broadcast associate, then as a correspondent with their Los Angeles Bureau while with KCOP-TV.
 Dow reported on the return of POWs from Vietnam and the kidnapping of Patricia Hearst, with whom he had an exclusive interview in December 1976.
-Prior to his work with 48 Hours, Dow was a correspondent for the CBS News magazine Street Stories and had reported for the CBS Evening News and CBS News Sunday Morning since the early 1970s.
+Before his work with 48 Hours, Dow was a correspondent for the CBS News magazine Street Stories and had reported for the CBS Evening News and CBS News Sunday Morning since the early 1970s.

 In 1990, Dow became a correspondent for the CBS TV investigative news series 48 Hours.
 In January 1988.
 He had been a contributing correspondent for 48 Hours on Crack Street, the critically acclaimed 1986 documentary that led to the single-topic weekly news magazine.
 Dow conducted the first network interview for 48 Hours with O. J. Simpson following the murders of his ex-wife Nicole Brown Simpson and her friend Ron Goldman.